 Most online graduate programs charge tuition on a per-credit basis, but the specific amount varies based on multiple factors:

-- Institution status — Tuition at public universities is typically lower than at private institutions.
+- Institution status — Tuition costs at public universities are typically lower than at private institutions.
 According to the National Center for Education Statistics, in the 2020-21 academic year, the average annual tuition for graduate programs was $12,394 at public universities and $26,621 at private universities.

 - Student residency status — Public institutions may charge students a higher tuition rate if they live out of state versus in-state.
 Private institutions charge the same tuition regardless of residency.

-- Enrollment status — Schools may charge students different tuition based on the number of credits they’re taking, with students enrolled in more classes getting a lower per-credit rate.
+- Enrollment status — An online degree program may charge students different tuition rates based on the number of credits they’re taking, with students enrolled in more classes getting a lower per-credit rate.

 But the cost of an online master’s degree includes more than just tuition.